sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 - Low taxes.
 No tax on foreign income.
 - Socially and economically conservative.
 Considered by folks from neighboring countries (also Americans, Europeans) as a "safe haven" to park their investments and futures.
 - Recognizes "colonies" - Mennonite, Japanese etc.. colonies exist.
+- Hindus - small iskcon community is present.

 ## Uruguay
 - Most developed in South America.
 - Afflicted by gender-wokeness!
 - Many tourists and retirees.
 Relatively higher land cost.
+- Hindus - hastinapura foundation is active. may have a small iskcon community.

 ## Argentina
 - High inflation and poverty.
 Low fertility.
 - Powerful visa.
+- Hindus
+  - hastinapura foundation is active.
+  - may have a small iskcon community.
 - 300 sikhs there.

 ## Guyana